weiting-lai/MD-OMP_Localization/README.md

 ## Citation
-If you use this code, please cite the MD-OMP paper:
+If you use this code or dataset, please cite the paper below:
 > W.-T. Lai *et al.*, “Sound Source Localization using Multi-Dictionary Orthogonal Matching Pursuit in Reverberant Environments,” 2025.

 ## License